dustinpfister/blog_posts/_posts/js-array-map.md

 ### 6.3 -  Dropping string split and using function call, array map, and array join

-Another prototype method that is worth mentioning in this section is the Function call method, but using that it is possible to drop the use of the string split method.
+Another prototype method that is worth mentioning in this section is the Function call method, by using that it is possible to drop the use of the string split method.
+The reason why that is is that they way that a string is structured it is all ready an arary to begin with in a way in the sense that it can be worked with by way of numbered key values and a length property.
+The only problem really is that a String is of the String prototype rather than that of the Array prototype.
+So the function call method can be used to set the value of this for map to that of a string and then array map will work directly with a string rather than an array becuase a string is an example of an array like object.

 ```js
 var a = 'abcd';